 To help us to keep the countryside a safe, healthy and enjoyable place for everyone please:

 • Keep your dog in sight and under close control.
 Use a lead when necessary and where local signage requests you to do so to help protect wildlife.

 • Clear up after your dog, particularly in car parks, play areas or on paths, by placing dog mess in a dedicated bin or taking it home.

 • Never let your dog chase wildlife or farm animals.
 It causes serious injuries and your dog could become lost or hit by a car.

 • Observe local notices when you’re out and about.
-There may be restrictions in woodland or on farmland at sensitive times of year, like in spring, during the lambing season, and between the beginning of March and the end of July when ground-nesting birds are on eggs or raising their young.
+There may be legal restrictions where nature is particularly vulnerable, in woodland or on farmland at sensitive times of year, such as in spring, during the lambing season, and between the beginning of March and the end of July when ground-nesting birds are on eggs or raising their young.